Last Updated on July 17, 2023

 The Yucatan Peninsula is one of Mexico’s most visited places and not for nothing.
-There are tons of unique things to do there, from relaxing at unspoiled beaches, exploring underground cenotes to climbing Maya pyramid and visiting colonial towns.
+There are tons of unique things to do there, from relaxing at unspoiled beaches, exploring underground cenotes to climbing Maya pyramids and visiting colonial towns.
 Read on to discover the recommended itineraries and the best things to do in the Yucatan Peninsula.

 You can visit all the places listed below via public transportation or rent a car and do a road trip.